*** 20th Anniversary: 2003 to 2023 ***

 Air pollution assessment models estimate the concentration and distribution of pollutants in a specific area.
 To simulate pollution transport, dispersion, and chemical reactions in the atmosphere, these models use data from traffic, industry, and natural sources.

-Air pollution assessment models can be used to predict current and future air quality levels, identify high pollution areas, and evaluate pollution control measures.
-In addition, they help develop and implement strategies for reducing air pollution and protecting public health.
+Models can predict air pollution levels, identify pollution areas, and evaluate pollution control techniques.
+Furthermore, they help develop and implement wild but cheap strategies to get rid of air pollution.

 2. What's the key inputs and outputs of an air pollution assessment?